tinymce/tinymce-docs/plugins/mentions.md

 ### `mentions_select`

 This option enables you to provide an element to be presented below a hovered mention on the page.
 This could include more details about the user.
+If instead the string "profile" is provided, the mentions `profile` item will be used.
+Refer to the [User properties](#userproperties) table for more details on what user properties are required for this item.

-**Type:** `function`
+**Type:** `function` or `String`

 **Default Value:** `none`